GrahamHannington/bigas/README.md

 Essentially all Big As does is insert text in an SVG element, and then "shrinkwrap" the `viewBox` attribute of that SVG element to match the bounding box of the text.

+For an overview of this technique, see [my answer in Stack Overflow](https://stackoverflow.com/a/79065021/1334619).

 Some tricky parts (for me):

 -   Waiting for a Google font to be "active" before calculating the bounding box.
 I used [Web Font Loader](https://github.com/typekit/webfontloader).